ymishin/SelfDrivingCar/CarND-Behavioral-Cloning-P3/README.md

 The initial network architecture was similar to LeNet-5.
 Different shapes of layers were evaluated and different data collection strategies were tried, but it was not possible to obtain a trained CNN which could perform successfully in the simulator, i.e. vehicle didn't stay on track.

-After some investigation, the network proposed by Nvidia ([arXiv:1604.07316v1](https://arxiv.org/abs/1604.07316v1)) implemented.
+After some investigation, the network proposed by Nvidia ([arXiv:1604.07316v1](https://arxiv.org/abs/1604.07316v1)) was implemented.
 The network consists of 5 convolution and 5 activation layers, followed by 3 fully connected layers.
 In addition, two dropout layers were added to help with possible overfitting problems.
 The network also contains 3 layers to crop, resize and normalize the data.
 This network was successfully trained and run in the simulator.

 #### Data Collection Strategy